kubeshauseli17/kubeshauseli17/README.md

 <!--
+**kubeshauseli17/kubeshauseli17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Former Electricial tradesman transitioning into the white collar world.
+- Former Electricial tradesman transitioning into the white collar world.
 Excited to take the problem solving and team work skills I honed in the trades into software.

 - 🔭 I’m currently working on:
 Restyling my portfolio to make it mobile friendly, also a Docker Node.js, Postgres, Sequelize environment for revamping an older project of mine.